-On different versions of Microsoft Windows you can capture screenshots using print screen (prt sc) button from your computer keyboard.
-You can use this print screen key with combination of another key for instance – in combination with the Alt key to capture only the active window as screenshot.
+On different versions of Microsoft Windows, you can capture screenshots using print screen (prt sc) button from your computer keyboard.
+You can use this print screen key with the combination of another key for instance – in combination with the Alt key to capturing only the active window as a screenshot.
 But capturing the screenshot with print screen button won’t capture the mouse cursor position.
-Sometime you may want to capture mouse cursor in the screenshot, lets see how to capture mouse pointer when you take a print screen.
+Sometime you may want to capture mouse cursor in the screenshot, let’s see how to capture mouse pointer when you take a print screen.

 Capture Mouse Cursor in Screenshots

 Started with Windows 7, there are two built-in tools that allow you to capture screens.

 There’s a built-in windows screen capturing tool available in Windows 7 or later called Snipping Tool.
 This tool gives some extended screen capturing option like Freeform, rectangle and of course active window and full-screen capturing but this will not include the mouse cursor in the captured screenshot.

 Another built-in tool “Steps Recorder” that is mainly used to capture and record steps taken on your PC.
 You can save as a file with text description including screenshots with mouse cursor/pointer of each step.

 Windows 7: Click on Start button and type

 Steps Recorder in the search bar and then select steps recorder from the search results.